 - 1. The Security Sub-Committee has made security assessments of U.K. and U.S. systems which are attached at Appendix A. It should be noted that the phrase "further study required" as applied to an equipment still under development means that information is insufficient for a final assessment but that continued development is justified. - 2.
-Recommendations on transmission security are attached at Appendix B. - Appendix C, together with proposals for the information which should be provided by users in stating their requirements from the security point of view.
+Recommendations on transmission security are attached at Appendix B. - 3.
+An agreed method of expressing security assessments has been issued separately as Appendix C to this report, together with proposals for the information which should be provided by users in stating their requirements from the security point of view.
 Because of the nature of the discussion in this paper the Security Sub-Committee recommends that only the following statement be included in the main report of the Conference:

-"During the Conference the U.K. and U.S: security advisers prepared an agreed method for the technical statement of security assessments."
+"During the Conference the U.K. and U.S. security advisers prepared an agreed method for the technical statement of security assessments."

 - 4. In addition the Security Committee has the following general recommendations to make: - a.
 A high priority should be given to a thorough investigation of: - (1) the properties of quantised speech; - (2) the practicability of intercepting, recording and counting the output of many of the speech equipments under consideration. - b.
-Steps should be taken to replace as soon as possible equipments employing an additive system in such a way that there is a significant danger of producing a readable depth of two.
+Steps should be taken to replace as soon as possible equipments employing an additive system in such a way that there is a significant danger of producing a readable depth of two. - c.

-- c.
 Only one-time key tape which has been produced and checked in accordance with agreed UK/US standards should be employed with one-time tape equipments. - d.
 All equipments should be rendered secure against spurious emissions which endanger communications security. - e.
 The design of on-line equipments should be such that it is impossible to transmit plain text inadvertently in place of cypher text. - f.
+Further study should be made of keyboard operation with start/stop on-line teleprinter cyphering systems to analyse the dangers arising from operator and machine idiosyncracies.

+∕g•

-Further study should be made of keyboard operation with start/stop on-line teleprinter cyphering systems to analyse the dangers arising from operator and machine idiosyncracies. - g.
-The cypher signal transmitted from an on-line cypher system must be a pure cypher signal not containing any elements recognisable as plain text or cypher key. - h.
+- g.
+The cypher signal transmitted from an on-line cypher system must be a pure cypher signal not containing any elements recognisable. as plain text or cypher key. - h.
 The cognisant authorities should be informed of the UK/US views on the security of the S.I.F. with I.F.F.
-Mark X. If a solution to this problem is to be found it is essential that the users should state their overall security requirements for an I.F.F. system.

-The Security Sub-Committee also offers the following recommendations to

-Comprime ton 9 #55 YROUK a withe U.S. improve security liaison be tween N.S.
-And GCHO/CPB.
-PL 86-36/50 USC 3605 5 a.
-An exchange of wo rking cryptanalysts between N.S. .A.
-41 and G.C.H.Q. the details to be worked out be tween N.S.A. and G.C.H.Q. is exchange of personnel, freque Shrulf bl ent visits between therough technical discussions of future COMSEC (Conferences but should not prec lude the presence of security advisors at future Phase II type Confer onces:

-A more rapid interchange of new information and ideas affecting systems under assessment and questions of transmission security.
+Mark X. If a solution to this problem is to be found it is essential that the users should state their overall security requirements for an I.F.F. system. - 5.
+The Security Sub-Committee also offers the following recommendations to improve communications security liaison between U.K. and U.S. - a.
+There should be an exchange of working cryptanalysts between N.S.A.
+41 and G.C.H.Q. \\\\\ the details to be worked out between N.S.A. and G.C.H.Q.
+In addition to this exchange of personnel, there should be visits independent of formal conferences between U.K. and U.S. for technical discussions of communications security. - b.
+A more rapid interchange of new information and ideas affecting systems under assessment and questions of transmission security. - c.
 The preparation of an agreed programme of cryptographic assessments for the coming year; this programme to include both U.K. and U.S. systems which require assessment; N.S.A.
 41 to prepare a draft programme of this kind and forward to the C.P.B. for agreement.